EternityForest/KaithemAutomation/kaithem/src/docs/kaithemobj.md

 #### sm=kaithem.states.StateMachine(start="start")

 Creates a state machine that starts in the given state.
-State machines are VirtualResources, and their current state, previous state, timers, and subscribers transfer when handing off.
 State machines are fully threadsafe.
 Machines start with no states, so they are in a nonexistant state to begin with.